athul/blog/content/blog/pink-floyd.md

 ---
 title: "Coming Back to Pink Floyd"
-date: "2021-08-31"
+date: "2021-09-10"
-description: Rant on Pink Floyd's Music and how it shaped my Rock Taste
+description: Rant on Pink Floyd's Music
 ---

 _"For long you live and high you fly_